Travertine Stone Malaysia: What You Need to Know [2026 GUIDE]

 Travertine Feature Wall Living Room Malaysia

-This is where unfilled travertine really earns its place.
-A travertine stone feature wall — especially in a living room or entrance lobby — has a texture and depth that no ceramic tile can fake.
-The natural voids catch light differently depending on the time of day.
-It's a material that actually looks better in person than in photos, which is rare.
+A travertine stone feature wall, especially in a living room or entrance lobby, brings a level of texture and depth that no ceramic tile can really replicate.
+The natural voids catch light differently throughout the day, which gives the surface a quiet, shifting character.

 Travertine Stone Kitchen